Student Intake Packages received after the deadline will be considered on a case-per-case basis for exceptional circumstances.

 - Chronic health, mental health, sensory disabilities (including D/deaf, deafened, or hard of hearing) and physical disabilities

 - Not sure if you have a disability?

-Step 2: Complete our online Student Intake Form
+Step 2: Complete our online Student & Intake Form & include your required documentation

 Have your required documentation (e.g. the Certificate of Disability (PDF), recent medical documentation for concussions, brain injuries and/or temporary physical disabilities, or a psycho-educational or neuropsychological assessment and any supplemental or additional documentation related to your disability) available in a scanned PDF or similar format before filling out the Student Intake Form.